Monterey Institute of International Studies at Soka University of America: Monterey Institute of International Studies

+In 1979, the Monterey Institute of Foreign Studies changed its name to the Monterey Institute of International Studies.
+They used this logo until 2005, when they were affiliated officially with Middlebury College.

 In 1979, the MIFS changed its name to the Monterey Institute of International Studies.

 In the 1980, a representative from the American Cattleman's Association approached Lee Cagwin, the director of language programs at MIIS, and said that he desired to be able to communicate effectively with business associates in Latin America.
 Cagwin and MIIS then designed a Spanish program aimed specifically at the local Californian farming and ranching community.
 The goal of the program was to create farmers that knew how to speak Spanish in order to communicate effectively with their cattle farmhands and migratory field workers coming up from Mexico for the picking seasons.
 In this program, there were never more than 5 students per course.
-Tuition for this program costed $3,650, ran for six weeks, 5 days a week, for 6 hours a day.
+Tuition for this program cost $3,650, ran for six weeks, five days a week, 6 hours a day.
 Something that the ranchers and farmers might have been unused to in their professional lives was two to three hours of homework per night.
-After farmers and ranchers went through the program, they reported that they had grown more respect for their employees.
+After farmers and ranchers went through the program, they reported that their respect for their employees had grown.

-In the years of 1991 and 1992, MIIS was at the center of a Congressional spending scandal that was outside of its own control.
-In 1991, Democratic members of the United States Congress considered adding $6.8 million dollars in grant funding for MIIS to the Military budget of the United States, for the stated purpose of funding a Center of International Trade Enhancement, which would be designed to train government translators and other officials.
+In 1991-1992, MIIS was at the center of a Congressional spending scandal that was outside its own control.
+In 1991, Democratic members of Congress considered adding $6.8 million in grant funding for MIIS to the Military budget of the United States, for the stated purpose of funding a Center of International Trade Enhancement, which would be designed to train government translators and other officials.
 However, Representative Dan Burton, a Republican, called the notion "pure, unadulterated pork," and launched a campaign to kill the grant.
-In March, 1992, President George H. W. Bush then sent his own revisions to the budget back to Congress, with the allocation for MIIS removed entirely, alongside a third of the entire defense budget.
-In the Fall of 1992, Leon Panetta, who was serving as the Chair of the House Budget Committee at the time, then placed $6.8 million in grant money for MIIS into the language of an emergency spending bill designed for the victims of Hurricane Andrew.
+In March 1992, President George H. W. Bush sent his own revisions to the budget back to Congress, with the allocation for MIIS removed entirely, alongside a third of the entire defense budget.
+In the fall of 1992, Leon Panetta, chair of the House Budget Committee, then placed $6.8 million in grant money for MIIS into the language of an emergency spending bill designed for the victims of Hurricane Andrew.